thejhoffman/project-gamma/journal/JonathanR.md

+November 17, 2022 (11/17/2022):
+Yesterday, we troubleshot problems related to creating our login/logout authenticators.
+Today, I created the Create Event API endpoint in Queries, Routers, and Main.
+I learned how to create API endpoints using FastAPI.
+My plan is to work on Interests API endpoint and assist teammates if any technical issues arise.

 November 16, 2022 (11/16/2022):
 Yesterday, we learned more SQL fundamentals.
 We also created our database and are currently planning on using PostgreSQL.
 I also fixed my docker issues from Windows.